 You may also choose to place property in a trust from which even payments of income to you or your spouse cannot be made.
 Instead, the trust may be set up for the benefit of your children, or others.
 These beneficiaries may, at their discretion, return the favor by using the property for your benefit if necessary.
 However, there is no legal requirement that they do so.

 One advantage of these trusts is that if they contain property that has increased in value, such as real estate or stock, you (the grantor) can retain a "special testamentary power of appointment" so that the beneficiaries receive the property with a step-up in basis at your death.
 This will also prevent the need to file a gift tax return upon the funding of the trust.

 Remember, funding an irrevocable trust within the five years prior to applying for Medicaid (the "look-back period") may result in a period of ineligibility.
 The actual period of ineligibility depends on the amount transferred to the trust.
-For more on Medicaid's asset transfer rules, click here.
+Learn more about Medicaid's asset transfer rules.

 To find out whether a trust is the right Medicaid planning strategy for you, talk to your elder law attorney.
-To find an attorney near you, go here: https://www.elderlawanswers.com/elder-law-attorneys.
+Find an attorney near you today.